“How do I even know if my hips are tight?”

 Even if you have very open hips, life happens.

-In fact, the top causes of tight hips really comes down to how you spend your time each day.
+In fact, the top causes of tight hips really come down to how you spend your time each day.

 Needless to say, our daily habits can have a big impact on our hip flexibility.
 Tightness can take hold of our hip flexors, psoas, and all of the ligaments and tendons connecting the two areas.